What does this program do?

 - Corporations that have been convicted of a felony (or had an officer or agent acting on behalf of the corporation convicted of a felony) within the past 24 months are not eligible.
 Any Corporation that has any unpaid federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability, is not eligible for financial assistance provided with funds appropriated by the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2012, P.L.
 No. 112-55.

-- All applicants must have a Dun and Bradstreet (D&B) Data Universal Numbering System (DUNS) number.
-Any organization that applies for a Community Connect Broadband grant must provide their DUNS number on the SF-424, "Application for Federal Assistance."
-DUNS numbers are available without charge.
-See DUNS Q&A.
+- All applicants must have a Unique Entity ID number if your organization doesn’t already have one.
+Any organization that applies for a Community Connect Broadband grant must provide their Unique Entity ID number on the SF-424, "Application for Federal Assistance."
+UEI numbers are available without charge.
+See UEI Q&A.

 - Applicants wishing to apply for a Community Connect broadband grant online can do so at https://rus-apply.rd.usda.gov.
 Your organization must have a DUNS number and complete the SAM registration process before submitting an application online.